 As traffic and gas prices increase, many people are starting to consider the possibility of purchasing an E-bike.
 There are more E-bikes available today than ever, and prices are dropping as more people are buying E-bikes.

 Chances are if you are here you know what an E-bike is, but many people are still unfamiliar with E-bikes and the first question many people ask is.
 What is an E-bike?
 An E-Bike is much like a regular bike but with a little boost of power to get you going up hills with less effort.
 An E-bike can give you more speed on flat ground when peddling moderately or when peddling into headwinds.
 E-bikes can nimbly go through traffic and get you to work in the morning without working up a big sweat.

-An E-bike is heaver and is often built beefier than a standard bike this is due to the battery weight that adds a significant amount to the overall weight of the bike.
+An E-bike is heaver and built beefier than a standard bike.
+The extra weight is due to the onboard motor and battery that adds a significant amount to the overall weight of the bike.
 Newer Lithium batteries are lighter and have a higher power rating than a nickel-cadmium battery.
 This technology is reducing total E-Bike cost and weight.

 Do electric bikes recharge when peddling?
 In general no, but there are a few E-bike that have this.
 The E-bike world is kind of like a few years back when a basic plasma TV was selling for $6000, and today a better TV can be purchased for $600.
 There are many new manufactures making E-bikes, and it is exciting times for the industry.
 Here are a few common questions about E-Bikes that many people have when considering an electric-Bike.